Suwayomi/Suwayomi-WebUI/BUILDING.md

 ### `yarn dev`

-Runs the app in the development mode.\
+This command runs the app in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
+The page reloads when you make edits.\
-You will also see any lint errors in the console.
+Lint errors also appear in the console.

+### `yarn preview`

+This command runs the app in a local preview production build.

 ### `yarn build`

-Builds the app for production to the `build` folder.\
+This command creates an optimized production build of the app and places it in the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [Building for Production](https://vitejs.dev/guide/build.html) for more information.
+See this section about [Building for Production](https://vitejs.dev/guide/build.html) for more information.

-### `yarn preview`

-Runs the app in a local preview production build